 This also applies to volunteers who are underage.
 Anyone working with children that is 16 years of age or older is required to undergo the same checks as other employees.

-For those who are unsure whether or not the employees at a specific facility have undergone a comprehensive background check, individuals should be able to request the information from the facility.
+For those who are unsure whether or not the employees at a specific facility have undergone an exhaustive background investigation process, individuals should be able to request the information from the facility.

 The new childcare background check law ordains that a full, comprehensive background check must be completed on every employee at least every 5 years.